cakesolutions/sbt-cake/README.md

 Plugin requirements: `BuildInfoPlugin`

+This plugin is auto-loaded if all requirements are loaded.

 Assumes that `git` is installed.
 Used to configure and load the `BuildInfo` object at runtime.
 This object contains information regarding the build such as the git commit hash, etc.